tomysli/Guidelines/Development_Guidelines.md

 ## D3 - Favor object composition over class inheritance

-This is an excerpt from Design Patterns: Elements of Reusable Object-Oriented Software, [^GHJV96] pp.19-20:
+This is an excerpt from *Design Patterns: Elements of Reusable Object-Oriented Software*, [^GHJV96] pp.19-20 (emphasis mine):

 > **Inheritance breaks encapsulation**
 >
+> The two most common techniques for reusing functionality in object-oriented systems are class inheritance and object composition.
+As we've explained class inheritance lets you define the implementation of one class in terms of another's.
+Reuse by subclassing is often referred to as white-box reuse.
+The term white-box refers to visibility: with inheritance, the **internals of parent classes are often visible** to subclasses.
+>
+> Object composition is an alternative to class inheritance.
+Here, new functionality is obtained by assembling or composing objects to get more complex functionality.
+Object composition requires that the objects being composed have **well-defined interfaces**.
+This style of reuse is called black-box reuse, because no internal details of objects are visible.
+Objects appear only as black boxes.
+>
+> Inheritance and composition each have their advantages and disadvantages.
+Class inheritance is defined statically at compile-time and is straight-forward to use, since it's supported directly by the programming language.
+Class inheritance also makes it easier to modify the implementation being reused.
+When a subclass overrides some but not all operations, it can affect the operations it inherits as well, assuming they call the overridden operations.
+>
-> But class inheritance has some disadvantages too.
+> But class **inheritance has some disadvantages** too.
 First, you can't change the implementations inherited from parent classes at run-time, because inheritance is defined at compile-time.
 Second, and generally worse, parent classes often define at least part of their subclasses' physical representation.
 Because inheritance exposes a subclass to details of its parent's implementation, **it's often said that "inheritance breaks encapsulation".
 The implementation of a subclass becomes so bound up with the implementation of its parent class that any change in the parent's implementation will for the subclass to change**.
 >
 > Implementation dependencies can cause problems when you're trying to reuse a subclass.
 Should any aspect of the inherited implementation not be appropriate for the new problem domains, the parent class must be rewritten or replaced by something more appropriate.
 This dependency **limits flexibility and ultimately reusability**.
 One cure for this is to inherit only from abstract classes, since they usually provide little or no implementation.
 >